 We recommend planning for the full time as when it’s busy you can’t just go straight to the top, you will have to go through all the exhibits along the way to get to the elevators taking you up to the observatories.

 Empire State Building hours:

-The Empire State Building is open 24-hours a day, 365 days a year.
+The Empire State Building is open 24-hours a day, 365 days a year and one of the most popular things to do in NYC.
 Although many visitors love visiting the observation decks during the daytime, touring the Empire State Building at night is also an option and great idea if you want to experience the observatories at a less busy time.
 The views are incredible and there are typically fewer crowds during the later hours!

 Empire State Building Peak seasons:

 While touring the Empire State Building, it’s essential to remember that the most popular time to go on the observation decks is during sunset.
 Although the view at this time is excellent, keep in mind that it will be crowded.

 Throughout the year, summer vacation through Christmas is the busiest time for this building.
 If you want to visit one of the observation decks during the spring or winter, you can expect to see fewer crowds!

 Each floor in this building offers a unique view.
 While the 86th floor provides an outdoor experience that lets you see up to five states on clear days including New Jersey, Pennsylvania, Connecticut, Massachusetts, and Delaware.

 For NYC views you can see 360 views of Brooklyn, Queens, and beyond including some of the other famous skyscrapers